fitosegrera/udooGPIO/README.md

 DATA: Data to write (Recomended char or byte)

-__IMPORTANT NOTE:__ In order to use the serial functions of the library you will need to upload a basic code to your arduino chip:
+__IMPORTANT NOTE:__ In order to use the serial functions of the library you will need to upload a basic code to your arduino chip then run the "example-serial.py" contained in the folder:

 		int led = 12;
 		char inChar;